A Cross Validation Framework for Signal Denoising with Applications to Trend Filtering, Dyadic CART and Beyond: Discussion

 \subsubsection{An Alternative Way to Construct $\hat{\theta}_{CVTF}^{(r)}$}

-Recall that from Step $5$ onwards, the steps to construct the CVTF estimator is identical to the last few steps to construct the CVDCART estimator.
+Recall that the last few steps to construct the CVTF estimator is identical to the corresponding steps to construct the CVDCART estimator.
 However, unlike Dyadic CART, Trend Filtering is based on convex optimization which brings with it its inherent advantages.
-For the discussion below let us fix $r = 1.$ Infact, (see~\cite{hoefling2010path}) for Trend Filtering of order $1$ also known as Fused Lasso, the solution (as a function of $\lambda$) is piecewise constant with a finite number of pieces.
-Moreover, the entire path of solutions (for all $\lambda > 0$) can be computed in $O(n \log n)$ time and the number of distinct solutions is always bounded by $O(n).$

-The Rpackage implementing CV for Fused Lasso makes use of the above fact.
-The grid of candidate tuning parameter values in this package is simply taken to be a (finite) set of tuning values $\lambda$'s which correspond to the set of all possible solutions.
+For the discussion below let us fix $r = 1.$ Infact, (see~\cite{hoefling2010path}) for Trend Filtering of order $1$, also known as Fused Lasso, the solution (as a function of $\lambda$) is piecewise constant with a finite number of pieces.
+Moreover, the entire path of solutions (for all $\lambda > 0$) can be computed in $O(n \log n)$ time and the number of distinct solutions is always bounded by $O(n).$ In the Rpackage, CV for Fused Lasso is implemented by using these facts, and the grid of candidate tuning parameters is simply chosen to be a (random and finite) set of tuning values $\lambda$'s that correspond to the set of all possible solutions.

 We can mimick the Rpackage implementation in the last few steps and still stay within our CV framework which gives us a different CV version of Fused Lasso.
-This is because we can define $\Lambda_j$, for any $j \in [K]$, to be a finite set of tuning values, one for each of the distinct solutions of the following optimization problem
+This is because we can define $\Lambda_j$, $j \in [K] = [r+1] = [2]$, to be a finite set of tuning values, one for each of the distinct solutions of the following optimization problem

 This is allowed in our framework because this set only depends on $\tilde{y}(I_j^c)$ by definition.
 Similarly, we can define $\Lambda$ to be a set of tuning values, one for each of the distinct solutions of the full optimization problem